CP vs Blog – Why Cornerstone Wins

 • Think evergreen, not one-time traffic

-• Structure content like a resource, not a diary
+• Structure content as a resource, not a diary

-• Your page is an entry point, not an opinion piece
+• Treat your page as an entry point, not just an opinion piece

 Leave a Reply